 Each year, Art Ball chairs are invited to choose a piece from the permanent collection as the basis of the year’s theme.
-Nat Croumer and Jeff Pizza, this year’s chairs, selected a colorful Willem de Kooning painting for their featured artwork.
+But this year, to mark the centennial celebration of the museum, Michelle Kaye and Todd Crawford, this year’s chairs, chose “Icon” for this year’s theme.

 The elegant setting makes this party special

 Dayton’s gorgeous art museum looks even more spectacular on the night of the Art Ball, which begins with a VIP cocktail hour for major donors then continues with cocktails and hors d’oeuvres for all 850 formally attired attendees.

 A highlight of the evening is always the formal dinner served in the galleries, where patrons are surrounded by artistic treasures.